 Let’s start with the obvious.
-The Samsung Galaxy Buds Live, also known as the “Galaxy Beans,” have an unprecedented shape.
+The Samsung Galaxy Buds Live, also known as the “Galaxy Beans,” has an unprecedented shape.
 They are one-size-fits-most earbuds shaped like kidney beans and they don’t have any ear tips.
 This unconventional design is meant to ensure stability, and it does.
 The Galaxy Buds Live sit snugly in the ear and didn’t fall out when Lily was rock climbing and jumping around during testing.
 However, they can become uncomfortable after wearing them for too long, but there are both small and large-sized ear stays that can be switched out to find the right size and try to combat this discomfort.
 It takes some practice to put in the Samsung Galaxy Buds Live correctly, but once you learn how to it becomes simple.
 When you’re not using your beans, you can store them in the jewelry box-shaped charging case where they are held in place by magnets.

 They can become uncomfortable after wearing them for too long.

-The Apple AirPods Pro have a different shape entirely with angled stems that make them easy to put in and remove.
+The Apple AirPods Pro has a different shape entirely with angled stems that make them easy to put in and remove.
 They come with three ear tip options to ensure a stable fit, but they stick out from the ears more than the Galaxy Buds Live due to that stem so their stability is less ensured.
 However, you can do a fit test in your Bluetooth settings to help determine if you’re wearing the right size ear tips if you’re using an iOS device.
 The AirPods Pro’s shape is also slightly more comfortable than the Galaxy Buds Live and doesn’t cause any pain after long listening sessions.
 Plus, they come with their own sleek charging case.

 Apple AirPods Pro vs Samsung Galaxy Buds Live: Onboard touch controls and software features

-Upon opening the Apple AirPods Pro case a card will pop up on your iPhone making for easy connection.
+Upon opening the Apple AirPods Pro case a card will pop up on your iPhone for easy connection.
 This is not available on Android devices.
-However, with the Samsung Galaxy Buds Live you have just as streamlined of a connection process with your Android device as the AirPods Pro do with an iOS device.
+However, with the Samsung Galaxy Buds Live you have just as streamlined of a connection process with your Android device as the AirPods Pro does with an iOS device.
 Both the AirPods Pro and the Galaxy Buds Live use Bluetooth 5.0, and unfortunately neither support Bluetooth multipoint.
-However, the AirPods Pro have Apple’s H1 chip integration, so once you connect them to one of your Apple devices they connect through iCloud to all your other devices as well.
+However, the AirPods Pro has Apple’s H1 chip integration, so once you connect them to one of your Apple devices they connect through iCloud to all your other devices as well.
 This allows Apple to make switching between Apple products fairly easy.
 With the Samsung Galaxy Buds Live, any switching between devices has to be done manually.

 The Samsung Galaxy Buds Live have Dual Audio and Spotify integration

 The Samsung Galaxy Buds Live have touch controls that include play and pause, skipping tracks, and answering calls on either earbud.
 The touch controls on the Galaxy Buds Live can be remapped through the Samsung Galaxy Wearable app, but that is if you decide you’re comfortable using the app.
-A long press can be enabled for turning on and off the active noise cancelling, controlling the volume, activating Spotify if you have a Samsung device, or accessing your smartphone’s native voice assistant.
-If you have a Samsung, the beans also have direct voice access to Bixby, Samsung’s own smart assistant, but you can disable the voice activation to preserve battery life.
+A long press can be enabled for turning on and off the active noise canceling, controlling the volume, activating Spotify if you have a Samsung device, or accessing your smartphone’s native voice assistant.
+If you have a Samsung phone, the beans also have direct voice access to Bixby, Samsung’s own smart assistant, but you can disable the voice activation to preserve battery life.
 The Samsung Galaxy Wearable app also has Galaxy Labs which let you try out experimental features such as an ambient sound mode, and you can EQ your sound signature settings in the app.

 The Apple AirPods Pro’s features include Spatial Audio and battery optimization

-The AirPods Pro have the same touch controls on both the left and right earbud.
-If you want to activate transparency mode, which allows for ambient noise to leak in so you can remain aware of your surroundings or chat with someone on the way to class, just long press the stem of either AirPod.
+The AirPods Pro has the same touch controls on both the left and right earbud.
+If you want to activate transparency mode, which allows for ambient noise to leak in so you can remain aware of your surroundings or chat with someone on the way to class, just long-press the stem of either AirPod.
 To switch back to ANC mode all you need to do is long press the stem again.
-Press the stem once to play or pause music, double press to skip forward a song, and triple press to skip backwards a song.
+Press the stem once to play or pause music, double press to skip forward a song, and triple press to skip back a song.
 There are no touch controls to change the volume, which is super annoying, but you can talk to Siri to adjust the volume if you have an iPhone.

 On iOS, you can control the settings of your AirPods Pro from your device’s Bluetooth settings.
 In addition to taking a fit test, you can rename your AirPods Pro, toggle ANC on or off, and customize the onboard controls of each earbud.
 Additionally, your AirPods sound signature adjusts to the shape of your ears, but you cannot adjust the EQ settings manually.
-If you have an Android, all the touch controls still work, but you don’t have easy smart assistant access unless you download a third party app.
+If you have an Android phone, all the touch controls still work, but you don’t have easy smart assistant access unless you download a third party app.